ReahaanSheriff/chit_chat/README.md

 ## Check out the documentation to setup Flutter Firebase integration. <br/>

 ## For Android <br/>
-In android/app folder add your google-service.json. <br/>
+In android/app folder add/replace your google-service.json. <br/>

 ## For iOS <br/>
-In ios/Runner folder add your GoogleService-Info.plist. <br/>
+In ios/Runner folder add/replace your GoogleService-Info.plist. <br/>

 ## Start your Flutter project by running the command: <br/>